MikeiLL/obliteration.com/_posts/2026-03-27-mauve-mallow-mauveine.md

 In 1859 an eighteen year old chemist, William Henry Perkin was trying to synthesize quinine (then used to cure malaria) and noticed a colorful residue which turned out to be the first analine dye.
 Analine is a chemical compound with a phenyl group attached to an amino group.

-USRael continues to make war with Iran.
+USrael continues to make war with Iran.
 Gas up by thirty percent.
 Dollar continues to shrink.

 Crayola the crayon company named this mauve.